vollyimnetz/crop-thumbnails/readme.txt

 5. Choose what image-sizes should be hidden (for what post-types), for better usability.

 == Changelog ==
+= 0.7.0 =
+* workflow-enhancement: change the way the plugin handled same image-ratios (faster editing and less warnings)
+* the image-size with the biggest dimensions now is used for the min-boundaries (jcrop)
+* if the min-boundaries (jcrop) are bigger than original image the min-boundaries turned off

 = 0.6.0 =
 * add a settings link in the plugin-listing